ArkciaDragone/yyyzy_autofill/README.md

 # YYYZY_Autofill

 This software basically repeats yesterday's submission.
-Currently only designed for "not on campus" situation.
-Code understanding is highly recommended.
+Currently only tested for "not on campus" situation.

 How to use:
  - `pip install -r requirements.txt`
  - Run the file

+To see all the options available, run the file with `-h`.

 Student ID and password are stored locally in `private.json`.
 Please keep it safe.